rrbixler/Robbie-Bixler-Portfolio/README.md

-## Why?

-It's important that you begin thinking about what you want your online presence to look like.
-What do you want people to find when they google you?
-What do you want people's first impression of you to be when they visit the url on your business card?

-## User Stories to Get Started With

 -  As a non-technical HR manager, I want to quickly evaluate whether this candidate has the skills and experience to fill an open position at my company.
 -  As a mid-level engineer, I want to evaluate a junior developer’s coding skills by reviewing their projects and reading their code.